Leaders in Online and Professional Continuing Education

 Description

-How do professional, continuing, and online educators create and sustain a vibrant organization, with talented and motivated staff, working in unison towards common goals?
+How do online and professional continuing educators create and sustain a vibrant organization, with talented and motivated staff, working in unison towards common goals?
 This course will focus on organizing a dynamic workforce -- since no leaders can be successful apart from their team.
 This course will explore resource management in the context of ongoing innovation.

 Topics Covered